Josephine Winther

 About

-I am a trained goldsmith with a MA from Royal College of Art in London and my current post is Teaching Associate Professor at Kolding Design School.
+I am a trained goldsmith with a MA from Royal College of Art in London.